 Sleeps 4 No Pets

 Entrance hall.
 Open plan lounge/dining/kitchen with 32" HD smart TV with internet and DVD.
-Electric hob, double oven incorporating a combi-microwave, fridge/freezer, washer/dryer and dishwasher, door to decked area with table and chairs.
+Electric hob, double oven incorporating a combi-microwave, Nespresso coffee machine, fridge/freezer, washer/dryer, dishwasher; door to decked area with table and chairs.
 Stunning sea views.
 Bedroom 1 with double bed, en suite shower, WC, whb.
 Bedroom 2 with 2 single beds.
 Hair drier in each bedroom.
 Bathroom with bath/shower over, WC, whb.
 Parking space for one car - #26.
 The underground car park clearance is 6ft 2" (1.9 metres) approached down a ramp.
 Suitable for a people carrier, but NOT with a roof-top box.
 Superfast unlimited Broadband.
 Rent inclusive of electricity and heating.
 Duvets, bed linen and towels are provided.
 Non smokers only.
 Friday changeover.
 3pm takeover.

 LocationSouth Pembrokeshire's largest town, offers splendid Victorian and Georgian architecture set within Tudor town walls.
 Tenby's roots date back to the time of the Norman conquest when the county was invaded and colonised in around 1093.
 Much of the medieval castle walls, built by the Pembrokeshire Earls in 1264 to fortify the town from the Welsh rebellion, have survived intact to the present day.
 It is perched dramatically on a rocky promontory and boasts award winning Blue Flag status for the white sandy beaches.
 There is a picturesque harbour with busy boats ferrying people to the monastic island of Caldey or taking out families for fishing trips, lush Mediterranean-style vegetation and charming narrow streets packed with shops, galleries and restaurants.
 In the summer, the centre of Tenby is transformed into a 'cafe culture' centre, with no traffic allowed within the town walls.
 The restaurants and public houses take full advantage of this and you can relax wining and dining in the middle of Tudor Square, watching holidaymakers bustle to and fro.